ChicoState/gymbuddy-ux/README.md

 * **[Tanner Hart](https://usabilityengineering.github.io/portfolio-TannerHartt/)** :

-  - Phase 2 outline and report,
+  - Phase 2 outline and report
   - Worked with team on design artifact creation (wireframes, sketches, prototypes)
   - Persona and scenario walkthrough
   - Worked with team on updating the wireframes